How to Fold And Store An Air Mattress

 Now that your air mattress is properly deflated, it’s time to fold.
 The technique you use for folding will largely depend on your air mattress’s size.

 Remember that air mattress’ sizing varies largely by brand.
-Be sure to double check the exact measurements for your air mattress at varying points of folding and storage.
+Be sure to double-check the exact measurements for your air mattress at varying points of folding and storage.

-twin sized air mattress can usually be folded in half once or twice.
+A twin-sized air mattress can usually be folded in half once or twice.

-full/double or queen sized air mattress should be folded in thirds.
+full/double or queen-sized air mattress should be folded in thirds.
 This can be done by:

 • Folding ⅓ of the air mattress’ width to the center of it